stevencarlislewalker/sparkLearn/README.md

-# sparkLearn

-Figuring out logistic regression and decision trees in spark.
+# Figuring out logistic regression and decision trees in spark.

 #### Current tasks (for before Thursday?)